ucb-stat133/stat133-fall-2017/tutorials/01-intro-to-R.md

 ### Example: Plots for NBA data

-The package `"ggplot2"` provides a wide range of functions to create nicer graphics than those offered in base R:
+The package `"ggplot2"` provides a wide range of functions to create nicer graphics than those offered in base R. We will cover how the functions in `"ggplot2"` work in a couple of weeks.
+In the meantime, here's some sample code to create a more visually apealing scatterplot:

 ``` r
 dat <- data.frame(